 In 1930 Mr and Mrs James Jones of the Station Hotel became licensees of the Globe Hotel.

-The Globe Hotel closed as a Public House in the 1960s and was demolished in the early 1980s during the 1983 reconstruction of town and the re-routing of the roadways.
+The Globe Hotel closed as a public house in the 1960’s and was demolished in the early 1980’s prior to the 1983 reconstruction of the towns roads and the re-routing of the roadways.